e-salgado/unity/README.md

 # unity

 Unity is a seminar website using HTML CSS and JS.
+As of now, all that needs done in terms of content is the registration page.
+Once that is finished, all html will be done.
+The next step after that would be to add animations to the content (fade ins, smooth page transitions, etc), with JS, will possibly use gsap.
+After that, I need to make the site responsive and mobile friendly.

 # Showcase
 *Small circle is cursor border